joelasdf/hello-world/README.md

 # hello-world
-This is a place for me and you to share about our amazing ideas and inspirations.
+This is a place for us to share our unique ideas and inspirations.
+By the way, I am Joel.